1972 World Series Game 4 @ baseball-reference.com

 Across 35 simulated timelines of the game he won, Angel Mangual posted a cumulative Win Probability Added of -2.326.

 That is the worst of any player on either roster.
-Not the worst among Oakland's bench.
-Not the worst among the platoon players or the pinch-hitters.
+Not just the worst among Oakland's bench.
+Not just the worst among the platoon players or the pinch-hitters.
 The worst of anyone.
-Forty players suited up across 35 timelines and Angel Mangual did more damage to his own team's chances of winning than any of them.
+Forty players suited up across 35 timelines, and Angel Mangual did more damage to his own team's chances of winning than any one of them.

 That is what WPA measures.
 Not what you did, but when you did it.
 Mangual's hits arrived in innings where Oakland was already winning or already losing.
 His outs arrived in innings where one hit would have changed everything.